-As of 30th September 2022, only six studies reported prevalence data on HIV and STIs among adult male patients with monkeypox and met all criteria for inclusion.
+As of 30 September 2022, only six studies reported prevalence data on HIV and STIs among adult male patients with monkeypox and met all criteria for inclusion.
 The data for all studies were reported from two European countries (Spain and the UK) in the form of case series, cross-sectional, and cohort studies.
-Three studies enrolled male patients from Spain and another three studies from the UK (Table 1).
+There were three studies which enrolled male patients from Spain and another three studies from the UK (Table 1).

 In these studies, enrollment was based on the presence of HIV and other STIs among patients diagnosed with monkeypox.
-Among the six studies of male patients diagnosed with monkeypox, the pooled prevalence of HIV was 40% (95% CI = 0.31%, 0.50%; $x^2=15$) and 43% (95% CI = 25%, 61%; $x^2=118$), for other STIs (Figures 2, 3).
+Among the six studies of male patients diagnosed with monkeypox, the pooled prevalence of HIV was 40% (95% CI = 0.31%, 0.50%; 12 = 15) and 43% (95% CI = 25%, 61%; 12 = 118), for other STIs (Figures 2, 3).
 The I2 test of homogeneity was highly significant (P \leq 0.001).
-Accordingly, random effects estimates were used.
+Accordingly random effects estimates were used.
 Studies did not provide enough data to stratify prevalence based on age, race, or circumcision status, all of which can affect infection risk.
 Therefore, we were unable to quantify estimates of HIV and other STIs prevalence for each subgroup.